David Onley, former Ontario lieutenant-governor, remembered as role model, family man

 "His life of service is a call for each of us to commit to the same values of respect and inclusion, to make Ontario a more welcoming place for disabled people, to make Ontario a more welcoming place for all people," he said.

-Members of the public, as well as dignitaries, are attending the funeral.
+The funeral was open to members of the public as well as dignitaries.

 Neil Hewitt, who attended the same church as Onley, said his father lost the use of one leg due to polio and Onley inspired him.